-- 5.1.a.
-Evaluation must be documented at the completion of the assignment.
-(Core) - 5.1.a.1.
-For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
-(Core) - 5.1.a.2.
-Longitudinal experiences, such as continuity clinic in the context of other clinical responsibilities, must be evaluated at least every three months and at completion.
-(Core) - 5.1.b.
-The program must provide an objective performance evaluation based on the Competencies and the specialty-specific Milestones.
-(Core) - 5.1.b.1.
-The program must use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members).
-(Core) - 5.1.b.1.a.
-Assessment of residents' communication skills and professionalism should include evaluations by patients and/or patients' families.
-(Detail) - 5.1.b.2.
-The program must provide that information to the Clinical Competency Committee for its synthesis of progressive resident performance and improvement toward unsupervised practice.
-(Core)
+5.1.a.
+Evaluation must be documented at the completion of the assignment. ^(Core) 5.1.a.1.
+For block rotations of greater than three months in duration, evaluation must be documented at least every three months. ^(Core) 5.1.a.2.
+Longitudinal experiences, such as continuity clinic in the context of other clinical responsibilities, must be evaluated at least every three months and at completion. ^(Core) 5.1.b.
+The program must provide an objective performance evaluation based on the Competencies and the specialty-specific Milestones. ^(Core) 5.1.b.1.
+The program must use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members). ^(Core) 5.1.b.2.
+The program must provide that information to the Clinical Competency Committee for its synthesis of progressive resident performance and improvement toward unsupervised practice. ^(Core) 5.1.c.
+The program director or their designee, with input from the Clinical Competency Committee, must meet with and review with each resident their documented semi-annual evaluation of performance, including progress along the specialty-specific Milestones. ^(Core)